ratschlab/AKI-EWS/README.md

 When using code from this repository, please consider citing

-> Lyu, Fan, Hüser et al. "An Empirical Study on KDIGO-Defined Acute Kidney Injury Prediction in the Intensive Care Unit", medRxiv 2024.02.01.24302063.
+> Lyu, Fan, Hüser et al. "An empirical study on KDIGO-defined acute kidney injury prediction in the intensive care unit", Bioinformatics, Volume 40, Issue Supplement_1, July 2024